The Edible Schoolyard Berkeley

 The Organic Garden

 In the spring of 1995, an abandoned lot adjacent to the school was designated as the garden site.
 Landscape architects, chefs, gardeners, and teachers were invited to share their vision of a garden where students would participate in hands-on learning.
-Seventeen years later, the acre of land is lush with seasonal vegetables, herbs, vines, berries, flowers, and fruit trees.
+Nineteen years later, the acre of land is lush with seasonal vegetables, herbs, vines, berries, flowers, and fruit trees.
 King Middle School teachers and the garden staff work together to link garden experiences with students’ science and humanities lessons for truly integrated experiential learning.

 The Kitchen Classroom